psychebomb/Bayonetta/README.md

 - Hitting an enemy with a move that sends downwards (death drop or  heel stomp) will now put enemies in a special stun state.
 - If bayonetta is grounded and near an enemy in this state, she will be prompted with the interact button to punish the enemy.
 - Mashing the primary skill button (M1) during a punish attack will speed up the attack.
-- Two different punish attacks: one for grounded enemies, one for airborne/flying enemies.
+- Three different punish attacks: two for grounded enemies, one for airborne/flying enemies.

 Bayonetta has special interactions with items that reduce cooldowns:
 - Bandolier: If Witch Time is active, gain an additional 4 seconds when picking up an ammo pack.
 If Bayonetta has the Witch Time cooldown debuff, remove the debuff upon picking up an ammo pack.